sw1562776/milky-addon/README.md

   - Attempts to land by using chorus fruits until touching the ground.
 - QuickCommand
   - Send your message/command (with rich placeholders) to gamechat with a single click.
+- RightClickBlock
+  - Automatically interacts with blocks in range.
 - RightClickEntity
   - Automatically interacts with entities in range.
 - SpiralFlight